intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

     If run in container, please modify `KEYS_PATH` to `keys/` you generated in last step in `deploy_fl_container.sh`.
 This dir will mount to container's `/ppml/trusted-big-data-ml/work/keys`, then modify the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml` with container's absolute path.
 If not in container, just modify the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml` with your local path.
 If you don't want to build tls channel with certificate, just delete the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml`.

 3. Prepare dataset for FL training.
 For demo purposes, we have added a public dataset in [BigDL PPML Demo data](https://github.com/intel-analytics/BigDL/tree/branch-2.0/scala/ppml/demo/data).
 Please download these data into your local machine.
 Then modify `DATA_PATH` to `./data` with absolute path in your machine and your local ip in `deploy_fl_container.sh`.
-The `./data` path will mlount to container's `/ppml/trusted-big-data-ml/work/data`, so if you don't run in container, you need to modify the data path in `runH_VflClient1_2.sh`.
+The `./data` path will mount to container's `/ppml/trusted-big-data-ml/work/data`, so if you don't run in container, you need to modify the data path in `runH_VflClient1_2.sh`.

 ### Prepare Docker Image